ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Methodology

-\paragraph{Simulation Environment.} To provide reliable feedback for agent generated augmentations, we train model that predicts trial candidates' outcome probabilities from encoded trial features, serving as simulation environment that enables rapid evaluation for thousands of redesigns without conducting actual clinical trials, guiding the agent system toward promising protocol optimization.
+\textbf{Simulation Environment.}~ To provide reliable feedback for agent-generated modifications, we train a model that predicts trial candidates' outcome probabilities from encoded trial features, serving as a simulation environment that enables rapid evaluation for thousands of redesigns without conducting actual clinical trials, guiding the agent system toward promising protocol optimization.
 The improvement in predicted success probability, from the original trial to the redesigned candidate, serves as the reward signal.